‘No longer worthy’: Senior Tory MP calls for Boris Johnson resignation

 Sir Geoffrey Clifton Brown, treasurer of the 1922 committee, praised the “fulsome apology” and said the prime minister was “taking a lead in Ukraine”.

+Veteran Tory MP Sir Bill Cash pointed out that the fixed penalty notice was a civil fine – claiming that it comes without “any admission of guilt”.

-Mr Harper’s fellow lockdown sceptic Steve Baker said: “My right honourable friend could not have made a more humble apology.”
+Steve Baker MP, Mr Harper’s fellow lockdown sceptic, said: “My right honourable friend could not have made a more humble apology.”
 But the senior Tory backbencher added: “What assurance can he give us that nothing of this kind will ever happen again?”

 Tory MP David Simmonds also challenged Mr Johnson, saying he understood public anger over parties.
 “I have to ask … what steps he had in mind to restore the moral authority of this government?”

 Mr Johnson replied that he was “heartily sorry”, before saying he had “taken steps to change the way we do things in No 10”.
+But the PM refused to say whether he accepted that he had broken the law.

+Speaker Sir Lindsay Hoyle has allowed MPs to vote on a Labour motion this Thursday on whether the PM should face an investigation over claims he misled parliament over Covid rule breaches.

+Labour is understood to be wording the motion to make the vote about whether to refer Mr Johnson to the Committee of Privileges, which has the power to summon reports and documents.

 Register for free to continue reading